Ocean Seven 320 Plus WOCE-CTD

 (4) From nitrogen to air.

-(5) A special FAST membrane, with time constant 3s, is available upon request.
+(5) A special FAST membrane, with response time 1s, is available upon request.

 (6) Through the auxiliary inputs, optional sensors like: Fluorometer, Turbidity Meter, Transmissometer, Altimeter, Par, can be interfaced.
 Ten auxiliary analogue inputs are available inside the probe.